North Dakota state senator, his wife and 2 kids killed in Utah plane crash

 Doug Larsen’s death was confirmed Monday in an email that Republican Senate Majority Leader David Hogue sent to his fellow senators and was obtained by The Associated Press.

 The plane crashed Sunday evening shortly after taking off from Canyonlands Airfield about 15 miles (24 kilometers) north of Moab, according to a Grand County Sheriff’s Department statement posted on Facebook.
-The sheriff’s office said all four people on board the plane were killed.
+The sheriff’s office said the senator was the pilot and all four people on board the plane were killed.

 “Senator Doug Larsen, his wife Amy, and their two young children died in a plane crash last evening in Utah,” Hogue wrote in his email.
 “They were visiting family in Scottsdale and returning home.
 They stopped to refuel in Utah.”